-I saw the first of the season as did Tom of Mt.
-Bethel who asked if he should hang the Japanese beetle traps you find at the hardware store.
-The subject opens up a can of worms… or should I say grubs.
+Hello fellow readers, I saw the first of the season, as did Tom of Mt.
+Bethel, who asked if he should hang the Japanese beetle traps you find at the hardware store.
+The subject opens up a can of worms, or should I say grubs?
 Studies have shown that these pheromone lures attract many more beetles than they trap.
-In fact, when you hang a Japanese beetle trap in your yard, you’re inviting the neighborhood of Japanese beetles to your garden.
+When you hang a Japanese beetle trap in your yard, you’re inviting the neighborhood of Japanese beetles to your garden.
 You’ll trap a bunch, but the rest will enjoy the call to dinner.

-Japanese beetles Popillia japonica are a nuisance even before they become a good looking beetle sporting a green and gold iridescent shell.
-Their crescent shaped grayish-white larvae, called grubs, live in the soil and feed on the roots of grasses and plants.
-If there’s a dead area of grass that you can easily lift up you will probably find Japanese beetle grubs as the culprit.
-On top of which critters love beetle grubs and rip up the turf to feed on them.
+Japanese beetles Popillia japonica are a nuisance even before they become good-looking beetles sporting a green and gold iridescent shell.
+Their crescent-shaped grayish-white larvae, called grubs, live in the soil and feed on the roots of grasses and plants.
+If there’s a dead area of grass that you can easily lift, you will probably find Japanese beetle grubs as the culprit.
+On top of this, critters love beetle grubs and rip up the turf to feed on them.

-Adult beetles begin to emerge in late June and feed and mate into September then lay their eggs back in the soil.
-Clearly controlling Japanese beetles requires a two-part strategy; one for the grubs, and one for the beetles.
+Adult beetles begin to emerge in late June and feed and mate into September, then lay their eggs back in the soil.
+Controlling Japanese beetles requires a two-part strategy; one for the grubs and one for the beetles.

-Biological control using milky disease spores called Milky Spore is a safe, all natural bacteria lethal to grubs but harmless to humans, pets and beneficial insects.
+Biological control using milky disease spores called Milky Spore is a safe, all-natural bacteria lethal to grubs but harmless to humans, pets, and beneficial insects.
 Dispense about a teaspoon every 4 feet.
 Grubs ingest the spore, die then spread the bacteria into the soil.
-The bacteria lives in the soil for 10-15 years providing a long term solution and can be applied anytime the ground is not frozen.
-Yes there are chemical pesticides if you are so inclined that can be applied in July or August when young grubs are feeding but please don’t tell me about it.
+The bacteria will live in the soil for 10-15 years, providing a long-term solution and can be applied anytime the ground is not frozen.
+Yes, if you are inclined, chemical pesticides can be used in July or August when young grubs are feeding, but please don’t tell me about it.

-I’d rather you gather Japanese beetles as good old mom hired us to do at five cents per Jiffy jar filled.
-Beetles can be shaken from branches easily.
-What to do after the catch depends on how squeamish your stomach.
-Mom tossed them in a pan of hot water but a bucket of soapy water works too.
+I’d rather you gather Japanese beetles as good old mom hired us to do at five cents per Jiffy jar full.
+You can easily shake beetles from branches into a container.
+What to do after the catch depends on how squeamish your stomach is.
+Mom tossed them in a pan of hot water, but a bucket of soapy water works too.
 Recently I heard if your puree their bodies in a blender and add water to create a spray for plants they chomp, it will infect more grubs with the disease.
 Just don’t invite me for a margarita after.
-Garden dilemmas? email@example.com
+Garden dilemmas?
+AskMaryStone@gmail.com